 - Click here to claim your $25 credit with AirB&B

-Disclaimer: Laura and I were given complimentary tickets to our Bordeaux Wine Workshop on behalf of Visit Bordeaux and Le Boutique Hotel Bordeaux.
+Disclaimer: I was given complimentary tickets to our Bordeaux Wine Workshop on behalf of Visit Bordeaux and Le Boutique Hotel Bordeaux.
 As always, all views and opinions are my own.
 I am not responsible for any irresponsible drinking or drunk conditions resulting from the wine workshop.